ShaunCurtis/Blazr.Weather/Documents/Mutating-Entities-and-Validation.md

 # Mutating and Validating Entities

-The flaw in using records is that they are immutable.
-This is a good thing for the most part.
-However, there are times when you need to mutate the data, normally in an edit form context.
+The problem in using records is that they are immutable.
+There are times when you need to mutate the data, such as in an edit form context.

-This problem is addressed by building a editable class that mirrors the record.
-The editable class is mutable and can be used to edit the data.
-When the data is saved, the editable class is converted back to the record.
+This problem is addressed by building an editable class based on the record.

-First an interface to define the functionality:
+First an interface to define functionality:

 ```csharp
 public interface IRecordEditContext<TRecord>